Arati-Hivale/AratiHivale-demo/README.md

 👀 I’m interested in exploring new technologies, web development, and solving challenging problems.

-🌱 I’m currently learning HTML,CSS,JavaScript,DSA.
-🌱 I’m currently learning and expanding my skills in development.
+🌱 I’m currently learning HTML,CSS,JavaScript, DSA and also expanding my skills in development.